 You are not required to have experience backpacking or kayaking before you join us.
 We would love to teach you!
 Each semester is a mix of students with varying experience levels in the outdoors which promotes peer leadership and collaboration.
 There is no shortage of opportunities to push yourself and explore one of the most beautiful adventure destinations in the world!

 As we travel through Patagonia, you will have the opportunity to meet and work alongside inspiring community leaders that have created NGO’s, eco-businesses and community action groups in Chile.
 The community leaders that we work with are thrilled to discuss the skills and experiences that have allowed them to positively impact their local communities.
-Although entirely optional, we encourage you to use this experience to create your own project to implement in your home community with support and guidance from our dedicated team.
+Although entirely optional, we encourage you to use this experience to create your own project to implement in your home community with support and guidance from our team.